Avoiding Self-plagiarism in academic writing

-When authors publish their work in any way (for example, in a journal, or as part of a conference), they generally transfer the rights to their material to the publisher.
+When authors publish their work in any way (for example, in a journal, or as part of a conference), they generally transfer the copyright of the material to the publisher.
 In these circumstances, although the author may have researched or created the material, they no longer own it.
 Republishing work without the consent of the publisher or proper citations therefore qualifies as using material you have no right to use under these circumstances.

 Self-plagiarism also applies when an author misrepresents or misuses their material.
 Reusing old text or results as part of ‘new’ work without proper citation can mislead readers into thinking that the new work is novel and original.

 Another form of self-plagiarism is data fragmentation, where authors publish their results or findings as several smaller pieces when the material would be better presented as a larger, cohesive whole.
-This practice, also known as ‘salami slicing’, is considered unethical because it wastes the time of reviewers and readers who could otherwise focus on other academic literature.
+This practice, also known as salami slicing, is considered unethical because it wastes the time of reviewers and readers who could otherwise focus on other academic literature.

-How to avoid self-plagiarism
+Tips to avoid self-plagiarism

 - Always properly cite your previously published material in new work.